Best Professional Outdoor BBQ Grills for 2022

-First, each grill is made of type 304 stainless steel.
-There are no plastic or painted metals in any of the three.
+Each grill is made of type 304 stainless steel.
+There are no plastic or painted metals in any of the grills listed below.

-The burner output on all three is 25,000 per burner.
+The burner output on all three is around 25,000 BTU per burner.
 We will talk about the different burner compositions a bit later.

 Each is available as a built-in to be placed in an outdoor kitchen or stand alone as a freestanding in several different sizes.

 Lastly, each brand has matching appliances to outfit your outdoor kitchen.
 If you are looking to design an outside space, click this link for our webinar and step-by-step guide.

 Kalamazoo Hybrid Fire Grill K500HS - $21,995

 Sizes available in built-in and freestanding: 28, 37 7/8, and 54 inches

 Kalamazoo is built to order and unique in so many ways.
 Then again, they were started as a sheet metal shop in Chicago in 1906.

 It will allow you to BBQ differently with its hybrid drawer.
 You can add wood and charcoal to infuse better flavor and texture than just using a straight gas grill.

 It's easier to light with the burners stationed below, unlike a traditional charcoal grill.
 You have to open the drawer to refill the charcoal, which is much easier than a traditional charcoal grill.